 As a result, keeping up with new and preferred payment methods is crucial if you want to lower cart abandonment and ensure your online store serves as many people as possible.

-Conclusion: Take Your Shopify Back End Logic To The Next Level.
+V – Take Your Shopify Backend Logic To The Next Level

 You have several technical problems to solve even with the best eCommerce platform worldwide.
-Thus, we have Shopify Functions here to handle everything together.
+Thus, BSS Shopify Commerce has Shopify Functions here to handle everything together.
 As you carve out your road to success, Shopify needs developers to help you think of fresh, creative ways to support merchants.

 As developers, you will have the freedom and flexibility to create things with Shopify Functions, and this is just the beginning.
 Remember that Shopify’s goal has been to offer a new method for developing quick, scalable, and distinctive commerce experiences.